daniellaakpoguma/Data-Analsyt-Portfolio/Second Hand Shopping Insights/README.md

 # Second Hand Shopping Insights

 ## Project Overview
-This project aims to understand Poshmark data by analyzing insights into different categories, price ranges, and the services offered.
-The goal is to gain a comprehensive understanding of the platform’s product offerings, pricing trends, and seller performance.
-By examining these aspects, I aim to uncover patterns and trends that will provide a deeper understanding of Poshmark’s marketplace.
+This project focuses on extracting, transforming, and analyzing data from the Poshmark marketplace.
+By understanding product categories, pricing trends, and seller performance, the aim is to uncover valuable insights from second-hand shopping data.
+The process spans web scraping, data transformation, and visualization, leveraging tools such as Python (Selenium, BeautifulSoup), SQL, and Streamlit.

 ## Description of Approach
-1. Information scrapped from Poshamrk website Selenuim Web driver, BeautifulSoup
-2. Created Streamlit application to be used for other users to get information from Poshmark themselves using keyword input
-3. CSV files were gotten for top 10 categories gotten from this list: https://poshwatch.io/top-categories-on-poshmark
+1. **Web Scraping**:
+   - Scraped Poshmark data using Selenium WebDriver and BeautifulSoup for the top 10 product categories (source: https://poshwatch.io/top-categories-on-poshmark).
+   - The data includes product details such as brand, item name, price, size, description, and more.

+2. **Streamlit Application**:
+   - Developed an interactive app allowing users to scrape Poshmark using custom keywords.

+3. **Data Cleaning**:
+   - Performed data cleaning in Python, including cleaning and trimming text.

 ## Database
-- The CSV were imported into various tables in the database
+- Imported CSV files into a relational SQL database.
+- Organized data into separate tables for each category (shoes, tops, etc.).

 ## SQL
-- CSV files downloaded into SQL as flat file
+- Imported data as flat files and set up relational tables.

-## Power BI
-- 'N/A' values were moved in Colors column in all tables
-- Replaced 'N/A' in brand name with 'Unknwon'
-- Capitalized each word in Brand name
-- Clean and Trimmed text
+- Performed initial cleaning and transformation using SQL queries.

-## Next Steps:
+## Next Steps
-1. Data downloaded into SQL, so ELT process can be done.
-2. SQL can be used to transform data
-3. Explore data using SQL and so on
-4. Visualization done in Tableau

-5. Image Classification to be done on images
+- Develop an image classification model to categorize product images.